Table of Contents

 How long does a wrongful death case take in Colorado?

-Most wrongful death cases resolve within one to three years.
+Most wrongful death cases in Colorado resolve within one to three years, though the timeline varies significantly based on case complexity.
 Straightforward cases with clear liability and cooperative insurance carriers may settle within twelve to eighteen months.
 Complex cases involving multiple defendants, government entities, or disputed liability can take two to four years or longer.
-If the case goes to trial, add additional months for trial preparation and the trial itself.
-Throughout this process, your attorney should keep you informed of progress and manage expectations about timing at each phase.
+If the case proceeds to trial, add additional months for trial preparation and the trial itself.
+It's important to note that Colorado law imposes a two-year statute of limitations for wrongful death claims under C.R.S. § 13-80-102, making prompt action essential.
+Additionally, Colorado's Wrongful Death Act (C.R.S. § 13-21-201) establishes a statutory cap of $2,125,000 as of 2025 for non-economic damages in wrongful death cases.
+Throughout the process, an experienced attorney should keep clients informed of progress and manage expectations about timing at each phase, from investigation through settlement or trial.

 Can I file a wrongful death claim if there was no criminal conviction?

 Yes.
-A wrongful death claim is a civil action, which is entirely separate from any criminal prosecution.
-The standard of proof in a civil case is "preponderance of the evidence" (more likely than not), which is significantly lower than the "beyond a reasonable doubt" standard required for criminal conviction.
+A wrongful death claim is a civil action, entirely separate from any criminal prosecution.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), the standard of proof in a civil case is "preponderance of the evidence" (more likely than not), which is significantly lower than the "beyond a reasonable doubt" standard required for criminal conviction.
 Families can—and regularly do—win wrongful death settlements even when criminal charges were never filed, were dismissed, or resulted in an acquittal.
-The absence of a criminal conviction does not affect your right to file a civil claim.
+The absence of a criminal conviction does not affect the right to file a civil claim.
+In Colorado, wrongful death damages are capped at $2,125,000 as of 2025 (C.R.S. § 13-21-203).
+It is important to note that claims must be filed within two years of the death, as Colorado law establishes a strict statute of limitations (C.R.S. § 13-80-102).
+This time limitation makes prompt legal consultation essential for protecting family members' rights to compensation.

 Is there a cap on wrongful death damages in Colorado?